WojciechMatuszewski/programming-notes/web/html-forms.md

 ```

 We are using the `aria-invalid` here instead of `:invalid` because we are not using the native HTML form validation.
-Instead I've opted to use the `react-hook-form` library.
+Instead, I've opted to use the `react-hook-form` library.

 #### Global form errors